 For about two years, the German – who resides on Mallorca – has advised yacht owners from all over the world about redesigning on-board interiors.
 She brought extensive experience and professional knowledge to this task.
 For example, Wild has been managing the worldwide active charter online agency Rentabo.com for more than 10 years.

 “During this time, I received a lot of feedback from our customers’ furnishing requirements.”
-Her first,and to date, largest yacht interior project was a self-experiment: the complete modernization of their own, almost 24 metres-long motor yacht ‘Nirvana’, which Wild has been offering for charter in Palma (day or week) since the beginning of this year, together with her spouse and business partner, Darius Wozniak.
+Her first, and to date, largest yacht interior project was a self-experiment: the complete modernisation of their own, almost 24 metre-long motor yacht ‘Nirvana’, which Wild has been offering for charter in Palma per day or per week , together with her spouse and business partner, Darius Wozniak.

 Although the flybridge cruiser, which was launched in 2003, was technically and visually almost impeccable, in terms of interior design it was completely out of date.
 “Taste has changed dramatically over the past ten years,” says Wild.
 “Before, luxury yachts simply had to look like their owners or passengers had big bank accounts.
 Today, luxury on the water is much more discreet and not shown off as much.”